Yadino/vidextract/README.md

 The client is a single-page application built with React and TypeScript, using Material UI for the user interface.
 It provides the user interface for:

 - Uploading videos via a drag-and-drop interface.
-- Displaying the status of video analysis (uploading, analyzing, saving).
 - Providing a chat interface to interact with the AI assistant and retrieve video highlights based on queries or display all extracted moments.

 ## Deployment with Docker Compose

 The application can be easily deployed using Docker Compose, which sets up the client, API, and database services in separate containers.

-**Prerequisites:**

-- Docker Desktop (or Docker Engine and Docker Compose) installed on your system.

 **Instructions:**